shmcfarl/calisti_workshop/01-gettingstarted.md

 ![calisti dashboard login](images/dashboard_login.png)

 ## The Calisti Dashboard - Topology View

+Click the three horizontal menu lines at the top-left of the screen > Select TOPOLOGY.

+In the "NAMESPACES" list, select "smm-demo" checkbox if it is not already checked.

 The Calisti dashboard shows the demo application that is deployed across two Kubernetes clusters.

 ![calisti dashboard 1](images/m1_3.png)